niquola/madrid-hl7-2017-slides/README.md

 ## Our Beliefs

 * We believe, that FHIR eco-system is a future
-* We believe in generic FHIR platform as an brick in this eco-system, which allow to focus on innovation
+* We believe in generic FHIR platform as a useful brick in this eco-system
 * We are proving this hypothesis with our clients, which are in production or going to production soon

+## Problem/ Challenged

+* Generic server
-## Generic DataBase
+  needs Generic Database

-Generic backend requires generic database to store and query FHIR resources in a sofisticated way.

-## Requirements
+## Minimal Requirements

-* CRUD for resources
-* History
-* ACID Transactions
+* Transactions (ACID)
+* History tracking
-* Sophisticated search
+* Sophisticated query (FHIR Search, Analytic etc)
+* Extensibility (Extensions, Search Params, Compartments)

 ----

-* Not big data
+Note: we are not big data!

 ## Approaches